237domingo/vScheduler/index.md

 WELCOME

-# What is vScheduler
+# What is vScheduler for vMix
 * * *
-vScheduler is an automated way to schedule programming(such as videos, images, audio clips, and more) for playback in vMix.
+vScheduler for vMix  is an automated way to schedule programming(such as videos, images, audio clips, and more) for playback in vMix.
 It is a fork of a similar project called vMixScheduler.
 There are two parts to the program: vController and vManager

 **vManager**
 ![Branching](./assets/images/vmanager ui.png)